 A hiking backpack with the right harness will allow air circulation between you and your pack so you can stay cool and more comfortable.
 A typical day pack will start at 28L and go all the way up to 75L for longer hiking adventures.

-For a day pack, the Katabatic 28L pack ticks a lot of boxes.
-The breathable harness even features climatic zoning to help prevent overheating in the body's hotspots.
+For a day pack, consider a breathable harness that features climatic zoning to help prevent overheating in the body's hotspots.